 Since I bought the Jambox by Yves Béhar I have had a fascination with wireless speakers and how beautifully they can complement a music enthusiasts life.
 After years of using this device I started to think about how my own wireless speaker would look like if I ever would design one.
 After a time the ideas in my head turned into rough sketches and then the sketches turned into CAD models.
 At a certain point I decided to take this project head-on and that is what resulted in the PILAR Speaker.

 The goal with PILAR was to create something that felt durable and eternal giving you the sense that this product, just like the mountains, would outlast us all.
-It is also a product where each decision has its foundation in reason, making the design feel inevitable.

 The housing of PILAR is made out of fine concrete which has both excellent acoustic properties and can be manufactured in different shapes easily.
 Concrete can be seen as man-made stone which helps in establishing the feeling of durability.